fosslight/hub-guide-en/menu/10_binarydb.md

     </ul>
   </details>
 </div>

-- This only works when a binary analysis result (binary.txt or result.txt) has been uploaded.
-(Applicable only for FOSSLight Binary Scanner version 4.1.30 or below)
 - If the binary is identical but the OSS information is different, the existing information is deleted and replaced with the new information.
 - If the binary is similar, the existing OSS information is retained, and the new OSS information is additionally updated.
 <div style="margin-left: 50px; margin-top: -15px;">
     <details style="margin-top: 0px;">